semajyllek/flower-filler/README.md

 1. Click "DROP DROPLET" to release a colored droplet
 2. Click "SWITCH SPOUT" to change the drop location
 3. Fill the flower outline to 90% to win and reveal the original flower image
-4. Click "RESET" to start over
+4. Click "RESET" to get a new flower

-5. (Optional) Refresh your browser to get a new flower
+Now with Dark Mode!

 ## Development